LowBoard 22 Install Guide

 Continue laying the LowBoard panels across the floor in a ‘run’.
-Fully glue together the tongue and groove panels.
+Fully glue all the tongue and groove and butt edges on the panels.
 Use can the off cuts to start the next run of panels providing there is a return loop at the end of the run.

 If there are multiple flows and returns that cannot be accommodated in the pre-routed channel (such as the approach to the manifold), use one of the following methods:

 a) Leave a 75mm gap between LowBoard 22 panels